RasaHQ/rasa/docs/nlu/components.rst

     For each regex, a feature will be set marking whether this expression was found in the input, which will later be fed into intent classifier / entity extractor to simplify classification (assuming the classifier has learned during the training phase, that this set feature indicates a certain intent / entity).
-    Regex features for entity extraction are currently only supported by the ``CRFEntityExtractor`` component!
+    Regex features for entity extraction are currently only supported by the ``CRFEntityExtractor`` and the ``DIETClassifier`` components!

 :Configuration: